 - 1 medium beet, peeled and chopped into tiny cubes

-- 1 medium rutabaga, chopped into tiny cubes
+- 1 small rutabaga, peeled and chopped into tiny cubes

 - 1 medium carrot, chopped into thin slices

 - 1 Tbsp of ghee, sesame oil, sunflower oil or coconut oil